George Bell (rugby union)

 George Bell (born 29 January 2002) is a New Zealand rugby union player, who plays for the Crusaders in Super Rugby and Canterbury in the Bunnings NPC.

 Early life

 George grew up on his family farm, Shag Valley Station, in East Otago.
 George Bell first played for the Eastern Rugby Football Club in Waikouaiti.

-Having been an boarder in the John McGlashan College, Bell later joined the Lincoln University as he made it to the Crusaders academy.
+Having been a boarder in the John McGlashan College, Bell later joined the Lincoln University as he made it to the Crusaders academy.

 Club career

 While still yet to play provincial rugby, George Bell made his Super Rugby debut for the Crusaders on the 7 May 2022.

 He scored a try on debut during this 53–13 win against Western Force in Perth.

 International career

 George Bell is an under-20 international with New Zealand, having played 4 friendly games with the Baby Blacks in 2021, against Wellington, Tasman, the Cook Islands and a Harlequins XV, as international junior competitions were halted by COVID.

 On 20 July 2024 Bell made his All Blacks debut as a replacement in the test match against Fiji, scoring a try in the 77th minute.